FeruYasu/contract-creation-kommo/README.md

 - Verify `KOMMO_ACCESS_TOKEN` is valid
 - Check `KOMMO_DOMAIN` format (include https://)
 - Ensure API access is enabled in Kommo settings

+### Autentique integration not working

+- Verify `AUTENTIQUE_API_KEY` is set (integration is disabled without it)
+- Check `AUTENTIQUE_COMPANY_SIGNER_EMAIL` is configured
+- Ensure lead has a contact with an email address
+- Check Vercel logs for detailed error messages
+- Use sandbox mode (`AUTENTIQUE_SANDBOX=true`) for testing
+- Verify PDF export is working (check Google Drive permissions)

 ## Security Notes